elazar/flystream/README.md

 * Using Flysystem with another library that interacts with the filesystem using PHP filesystem functions instead of Flysystem.
 * Intercepting filesystem operations for verification in tests.
-* Improving the speed of tests where the code under test would normally require access to the local filesystem.
+* Improving the speed of tests where the code under test would otherwise require access to the local filesystem.

 ## Unsupported Use Cases